anu906/SpeedRush/README.md

 Hello, reader !

-This is a chrome extension, based project to calcuate internet speed.
+This is a chrome extension based project to calcuate internet speed.
 Hope it helps!